Snaipergelka/FieldAnalysisService/README.md

 # About
-The main idea of this project is to implement a service which can upload satellite imagery, calculate NDVI and provide field NDVI image by providing a REST API.
+The main idea of this project is to implement a service which can download satellite imagery, calculate NDVI and provide field NDVI image via REST API.

 # How to start
 To start this application you need to start docker compose by command: